-Among the many indoor family activities in Montréal throughout the year, this spring’s signature circus show Coups de coeur thrills from February 20 to March 2 at La TOHU circus centre, the Montréal International Children’s Film Festival sparks young minds from March 2 to 10 and kids’ favourite Disney characters put on skates for DISNEY ON ICE! presents Mickey’s Search Party show at the Bell Centre from March 7 to 10.
+Among the many indoor family activities in Montréal throughout the year, this spring’s signature circus show Coups de coeur thrills from February 20 to March 2 at La TOHU circus centre, and the Montréal International Children’s Film Festival sparks young minds from February 29 to March 8.
 Join free spring break workshops and tours among other special activities at the Montreal Museum of Fine Arts.
-The Montréal Science Centre is a must for educational entertainment, from their interactive Indigenous Ingenuity and Human exhibitions to big-screen adventures in the IMAX® TELUS Theatre.
+The Montréal Science Centre is a must for educational entertainment, from their many permanent and temporary exhibits to big-screen adventures in the IMAX® TELUS Theatre.
 And budding fashionistas will love seeing Barbie as herself and as celebrities through the decades at the Barbie Expo downtown.

 Pre-teens and teens